Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Step 3: Validator Addition

-Follow one of the approaches below depending on whether you have already deposited your validator node with the required stake or need delegations to accumulate enough stake to deposit a node as a validator.
+Follow one of the approaches below, depending on whether you have already deposited the required stake with your validator node or you need delegations to accumulate enough stake to deposit the required stake.

-### Scenario 1: Already Deposited Validator Node
+### Scenario 1: Node with Deposited Stake
-If you are operating an already deposited validator node, execute the following steps:
+If you are operating a validator node with the required stake already deposited, execute the following steps:

 1. **Set the Control Address**:
    ```bash